 - Meets FAA performance requirements for aerodrome use

-- Rugged design for marine applications
+- Developed for marine applications both an an offshore

 The Biral Thunderstorm Detector BTD-350 is a standalone sensor providing real-time detection and ranging of thunderstorm activity within 45 nautical miles (83km).
 The sensor bases thunderstorm warnings on the detection and range of lightning flashes throughout the detection area, as well as the presence of strong electric fields and electrically charged precipitation occurring at the installation site.
 Strong electric fields and charged precipitation provide the ability to warn of the potential for nearby lightning activity before the occurrence of the first flash, with the subsequent flashes used for thunderstorm intensity and proximity monitoring.